- Running multiple businesses at the same time is possible, but it takes a special team and a supportive board of directors.

 Finding the right staff

 It takes a significant amount of work to run one business, let alone multiple companies.
 However, it doesn't have to mean more work for you if you hire the right people to help you out.

-"We've worked very hard to find the right people who are exceptional leaders, and because of that focus, there is awesome synergy between our brands," said Brian Scudamore, founder and CEO of O2E Brands, the parent company of home service brands Wow 1 Day Painting, 1-800-GOT-JUNK, You Move Me, and Shack Shine.
-"All of our managing directors work closely together, share best practices, wins and culture tips.
+"We've worked very hard to find the right people who are exceptional leaders, and because of that focus, there is awesome synergy between our brands," said Brian Scudamore, founder and CEO of O2E Brands, the parent company of home service brands Wow 1 Day Painting, 1-800-GOT-JUNK?, You Move Me and Shack Shine.
+"All of our managing directors work closely together [and] share best practices, wins, and culture tips.
 Having four businesses led by the right people is actually a lot easier than just having one."

-But before you can think about staffing your new venture, your original employees should be on board with your decision, especially if it means they'll be working on both companies, said Dan Gordon, co-founder and head brewer of Gordon Biersch Brewing Co. and Aurum Cider Co.
+Before you can think about staffing your new venture, your original employees should be on board with your decision, especially if it means they'll be working for both companies, said Dan Gordon, co-founder and head brewer of Gordon Biersch Brewing Co. and Aurum Cider Co.

-"Make sure you have the support of your team when making the move, and have all of the resources you can muster so the probability of success is great," Gordon said.
+"Make sure you have the support of your team when making the move and have all of the resources you can muster so the probability of success is great," said Gordon.

 Learning new things

 Many of our sources said that one of the perks of owning multiple businesses is the opportunity to gain new knowledge and perspectives on how to approach certain business strategies.

 "The best part of running multiple businesses ... is learning different methods of marketing, running and building teams, pricing – everything, really," Miethner said.
 "There are a lot of elements from each you can experiment with on the others.
 It creates great perspective.
 For instance, working in the food trucks always reminds me how important customer service and sales are, even though doing both on a food truck is extremely different than what we do through [a professional service organization like] FindSpark."